spdk/spdk/doc/nvme_multipath.md

 I/O path which is connected and optimal from ANA and use it for I/O submission.
 Some users may want to specify the preferred I/O path manually.
 They can dynamically set the preferred I/O path using the `bdev_nvme_set_preferred_path` RPC.
 Such assignment is realized naturally by moving the I/O path to the head of the I/O path list.
+By default, if the preferred I/O path is restored, failback to it is done automatically.
+The automatic failback can be disabled by a global option `disable_auto_failback`.
+In this case, the `bdev_nvme_set_preferred_path` RPC can be used to do manual failback.

 The active-active policy uses the round-robin algorithm and submits an I/O to each I/O path in circular order.